 If the updating driver cannot solve the Code 10 error, you can try uninstalling and reinstalling it.

-- Right-click the device that is causing the code 10 error, and select Uninstall on the context menu.
+2. Right-click the device that is causing the code 10 error, and select Uninstall Device on the context menu.

-- Restart computer and reinstall the device to see if the device Cannot start code 10 is solved.
+4. Restart the computer and reinstall the device to see if the device cannot start code 10 is solved.

 Fix 5.
 Install the latest Windows service pack.

-Microsoft often releases service packs and other patches for Windows, and one of which might contain a fix for the Code 10 error.
+Microsoft often releases service packs and other patches for Windows, of which one way contain a fix for the Code 10 error.
 It is recommended to install the latest Windows service pack.

 Fix 6.
 Replace the hardware.

 Sometimes, a Code 10 error may be caused by a problem with the hardware device.
-And, if the device is not compatible with your version of Windows, you also encounter the code.
+And, if the device is not compatible with your Windows version, you can also encounter the code.
 It is recommended to replace the hardware to fix this issue.

 Fix 7.
 Reinstall Windows.

-If the problem still persists, you can try reinstalling Windows.
+If the problem persists, you can try reinstalling Windows.